-In October 1842 Bishop Selwyn established an Anglican presence in Taranaki, obtaining a Crown grant for the land on which the Taranaki Cathedral St Mary’s church now stands.
+In October 1842 Bishop Selwyn established an Anglican presence in Taranaki, obtaining a Crown grant for the land on which the Taranaki Cathedral Church of St Mary’s now stands.

-Then a setback occurred.
+Then came a setback.
 Taranaki’s central and northern parishes were added to the Diocese of Waikato after it was separated from the Auckland Diocese in 1926.
-Income from the Taranaki Bishopric fund was directed to Waikato.
-Taranaki’s southern parishes stayed with the Wellington Diocese.
+Income from the Taranaki Bishopric fund was directed to Waikato and Taranaki’s southern parishes stayed in the Wellington Diocese.

 It was another five decades before Archbishop Brian Davis and Bishop Roger Herft explored the idea of a bishop in a unified Taranaki.
-By now St Mary’s was known as a Pro Cathedral.
-However, it wasn’t until Archbishop Davis, Bishop Brian Carrell and Bishop David Moxon created a Taranaki Commission in 1996, that unification became possible.
+By now St Mary’s was known as a ‘pro’ or provisional cathedral.

-The Reverend Canon Philip Richardson was nominated the first Bishop in Taranaki at an Electoral College on 12-14 February 1999.
+The Reverend Canon Philip Richardson was appointed the first Bishop in Taranaki in 1999.
 At the time he was Warden of Selwyn College at Otago University in Dunedin.
-He was licensed to the Bishop of Waikato and was to function as Vicar General of the Diocese.
-Approval came from the Bishops and General Synod a month later.

 The role of the Bishopric of Taranaki realises - to a significant extent - the original 1842 vision of Bishop Selwyn.
 But the job is a little different: It encompasses Anglicans across a third of the North Island, not just those in Taranaki.